Mosco convergence of gradient forms with non-convex interaction potential: Abstract

 \section{Abstract}

-Convexity of interaction potentials is a typical condition for the derivation of gradient bounds for diffusion semigroups in stochastic interface models, particle systems, etc. Gradient bounds are often used to show convergence of semigroups.
-However for a large class of convergence problems the assumption of convexity fails.
-The article suggests a way to overcome this hindrance, as it presents a new approach which is not based on gradient bounds.
+This article provides a new approach to address Mosco convergence of gra\-di\-ent-type Dirichlet forms, $\mathcal E^N$ on $L^2(E,\mu_N)$ for $N\in\mathbb N$, in the framework of converging Hilbert spaces by K.~Kuwae and T.~Shioya \cite{kuwae}.
+The basic assumption is weak measure convergence of the family ${(\mu_N)}_{N}$ on the state space $E$ - either a separable Hilbert space or a locally convex topological vector space.
+Apart from that, the conditions on ${(\mu_N)}_{N}$ try to impose as little restrictions as possible.
+The problem has fully been solved if the family ${(\mu_N)}_{N}$ contain only log-concave measures, due to L.~Ambrosio, G.~Savaré and L.~Zambotti \cite{zambros}.
+However for a large class of convergence problems the assumption of log-concavity fails.
+The article suggests a way to overcome this hindrance, as it presents a new approach.
 Combining the theory of Dirichlet forms with methods from numerical analysis we find abstract criteria for Mosco convergence of standard gradient forms with varying reference measures.
 These include cases in which the measures are not log-concave.
-To demonstrate the accessibility of our abstract theory we discuss a first application, generalizing an approximation result from \cite{boune}, which first appeared in 2011.
+To demonstrate the accessibility of our abstract theory we discuss a first application, generalizing an approximation result by S.~K.~Bounebache and L.~Zambotti from \cite{boune}.